Teething – how to help your toddler through it

 A toddler who is teething can be miserable.
 Here are a few suggestions to help your toddler get through this time.

 Many children get through teething with only minor discomfort.
 Many have extreme discomfort along with a host of other symptoms.
 Your child is teething if you notice incessant drooling, fussiness, swollen sensitive gums, biting, sleep disturbances, and he refuses to eat.

 To ease the pain and discomfort of teething, provide your child with things he can chew on such as frozen teething toys, hard baby toast, or a cold washcloth.
 Make sure that whatever you give them is not small enough to be a choking hazard.

-You can also use a number of over the counter remedies such as a topical pain relief gel or teething tablets.
-If your child needs additional help, you can administer small doses of children’s pain reliever that contains paracetamol.
+You can also use a number of over the counter remedies such as a topical pain relief gel like Bonjela or teething tablets.
+If your child needs additional help, you can administer small doses of children’s pain reliever that contains paracetamol or ibuprofen.
 (Never give your child aspirin.
 Aspirin is associated with Reye’s syndrome which can be a life threatening condition.)

 The information contained on MummyPages is not a substitute for examination, diagnosis or treatment by a qualified medical professional.
 If in doubt, always consult your doctor.